ergodicio/tsadar/docs/source/TS_fundamentals.rst

     :scale: 75%

+The **Electron Fit rRanges plots** uses lineouts to indicate the region where data is being analyzed.

 **Lineouts** are used to specify the region of data to be analyzed.

 **Lineout : start** specifies the first location where a lineout will be take